hn/seagate-blackarmor-nas/README.md

 All the NAS 4XX series products have the same motherboard and 4-bay enclosure.
 The second digit in this number scheme refers to the number of drives that ship with the device: no drives (NAS 400), 2 drives RAID 1 (NAS 420) and 4 drives RAID 5 (NAS 440).

-:warning: Warning: Support for the NAS 440 is currently alpha quality!
-Things are incomplete, buggy and unstable (at least hard disk slots 1 and 2 do **not** work - [see details](#NAS-440-patch-details)).
-Do not install to your NAS if you plan to use it for anything useful.
+:warning: Warning: Support for the NAS 4XX is currently experimental!
+Hard disk slots 1 and 2 do **not** work - [see details](#NAS-440-patch-details)).
+Do not install to your NAS if you plan to use more than two drives (slots 3 and 4).

 ## Install Debian GNU/Linux